eiffel-community/eiffel-intelligence/wiki/testing.md

 of writing this a system tests.
 This page is intended for developers used with Maven so we assume the reader has some knowledge about Java development with Maven.

-## Running unit tests and functional tests
+## Running Unit Tests and Functional Tests

 All unit tests and functional tests are run automatically when EI is compiled with